sankalp1999/Image_Captioning_With_Attention/README.md

 The Caption Bot takes your images and generates a caption in less than 40 words.

-The caption bot is trained on Flickr8K dataset which is a relatively small dataset.
-Caption Bot was only possible because of the great Pytorch Library.

 ---

 ## Try the CaptionBot yourself!